pemn/Hourglass/README.md

 Since its a HTML5 application, can be packaged to run pretty much everywhere.
 The binary installer uses the NW.js HTML5 engine.
-Can be run as a chrome App (no transparency), sideloaded using a launch script (chromeapp.bat).
+Can be run as a chrome App (no transparency), sideloaded using a launch script (chrome-lauch-app.bat).

 Can be used a web page on modern browsers (no transparency, with browser frame and decorations).
 For web page mode, just copy the folder into a web server.
 Running from local file system wont work.